xsigmu06/Digital-electronics-2/Labs/Project/README.md

 ## Code description and simulations

 Most of the functionality is implemented directly in `main.c` accessible [here](main.c).
-Libraries used are native for C, avr libraries and also from creator [Peter Fleury](http://tinyurl.com/peterfleury).
+Libraries used are C native, avr libraries and also from creator [Peter Fleury](http://tinyurl.com/peterfleury).

 ### Interrupts